one-dark/jetbrains-one-dark-theme/docs/contributing/development.md

 # Development

-## Theme source files
+## Theme

-The color scheme source files are stored in the `scripts/config` directory.
-To build the XML files used in IntelliJ, run `python3 ./scripts/build.py`.
-This will create the following files in the `src/main/resources/themes` directory:

-* `one_dark.xml`
-* `one_dark_italic.theme.json`
-* `one_dark_italic.xml`
-* `one_dark_vivid.theme.json`
-* `one_dark_vivid.xml`
-* `one_dark_vivid_italic.theme.json`
-* `one_dark_vivid_italic.sml`

-The JSON files were added as part of version 2 of this plugin when IntelliJ added support for [custom UI themes](https://blog.jetbrains.com/idea/2019/03/brighten-up-your-day-add-color-to-intellij-idea).
-Because IntelliJ includes the ability to preview a UI theme within the editor, these JSON files are not constructed using the same process as the XML color scheme files.
-Instead, the complete UI theme is contained in `src/main/resources/themes/one_dark.theme.json` and is used when creating the italic version which contains the same properties, but with a different name and editor color scheme.
+The One Dark Theme is different from other [custom UI themes](https://blog.jetbrains.com/idea/2019/03/brighten-up-your-day-add-color-to-intellij-idea) for the JetBrains platform.

+The look and feel scheme is a static file that can be modified and is located here: `src/main/resources/themes/one_dark.theme.json`.

+The editor color scheme is not static, it is generated at run-time.
+The generated scheme file is stored in a configuration directory to prevent the need to generate the color scheme when the user has not changed any configurations.
+The theme creates its scheme by building from the template located in the directory `src/main/resources/templates/one-dark.template.xml`.

+For technical reasons we still need an empty `one_dark.xml` theme xml file.

+Template replacement structure:

+- `%bold$theme^comments%` will always have the `bold` variant, so it will be italic only if the user specifies an italic variant: `ITALIC` or `BOLD_ITALIC`.
+- `theme^attribute` will set the attribute to whatever the user has configured for the `attribute` group.
+- `$purple$` will replace the value with the associated color.

 ## Color palette

 This theme aims to create a color scheme that is as consistent as possible across languages.
 As such, this theme uses colors from the following color palette for as many scopes as applicable.

 | Name | Value | Preview | Name | Value | Preview |
 | :--- | :--- | :--- | :--- | :--- | :--- |